 “Please tell him not to do that.
 You don’t know half how annoying that is.”
 There is a irritated edge in her voice but her eyes betray no irritation, they sparkle mischievously.
 Protective brother Lily?
 I can’t help but smirk, that’s so typical.

 “Yeah?
 I like the thought of her being protected from boys with the wrong intentions.
 Anyway, my parents are both marine biologists.
-They live by the sea, they don’t make to much money, that’s why I have to work to pay for my study.
+They live by the sea, they don’t make too much money, that’s why I have to work to pay for my study.
 But my dad says that it’s character building to work for your money, so I’m not allowed to complain.”

 “I suppose not.”
 I tell her and she smile.
 What does she mean ‘us people’?
 Is she royal or something?

 A/N: I do not own anything that you recognize.

 I've been busy editing the entire story.
 The changes are small but I think the make the story better.
 It's probaby not the final form, but still...
 Leave me a review to tell me what you think.
 Thank you!